 Install Regular Updates and Patches on Your Servers

 Server downtime is inevitable but with proper measures, you can maintain it and provide a solution that restores your servers instantly.
+But before you do anything, you should ensure security and risk protocols are being observed.
+GRC is not a joke, and your customer’s data can depend on it.
 Usually, regularly installing updates and patches on your hardware, applications, and operating systems support helps reduce server downtime.
 Keep in mind that you’ll at some point encounter the usual system updates that might altogether cause network issues.
 However, with proper maintenance precautions and working in collaboration with a TPM like www.centricsit.com you’ll be able to recover your operations quickly.

 Understand the Cause of the Downtime

 There are a couple of reasons behind server downtime, including software failure, hardware failure, and hackers’ attempts.
 Before you embark on minimizing server downtime, you should understand what exactly is causing it.
 Establish whether it’s the normal technical issues or physical damages on the server cables.
 Once you do so, coming up with a solution to the problem becomes easier.